-In fact, the developer options lie at the core of Android development and so they cannot be removed as long as Android is an open source environment.
-The only change Android 4.2 brings in connection to these useful options is that now they are hidden by default and you will have to make it available by doing some finger exercise.
+In fact, the Developer options lie at the core of Android development and so they cannot be removed as long as Android is an open source environment.
+Follow the easy steps below to enable

 - Now scroll to Build number and tap it 7 times.

-- After tapping the Build Number 7 times, you will see a message “You are now a developer!”
-If you have a Galaxy S4 or any other Samsung Galaxy device with Android 4.2, the message reads as follows- “Developer mode has been enabled”, or “Developer mode has been turned on“.
+- After tapping the Build Number 7 times, you will see a message “You are now a developer!” or “Developer mode has been enabled”, or “Developer mode has been turned on“.

 - Return to the main Settings menu and now you’ll be able to see Developer Options.